lijumjose/VIPMP/src/pages/docs/mid-term/index.md

   You can either switch the entire quantity or a certain number of the original subscription quantity.

   **Example:** Out of 100 seats, only 40 are switched to Acrobat Standard Enterprise, and the remaining 60 stay on the original product.
-  If the upgrade path is marked `PARTIALLY_ALLOWED`, the partner can perform either a partial or full upgrade.
+  If the upgrade path is marked `PARTIAL_ALLOWED`, the partner can perform either a partial or full upgrade.

 **Note:** After a full switch, only the new product renews.
 After a partial switch, both products renew.
 The subscription's anniversary date remains unchanged.